awsdocs/aws-freertos-docs/doc_source/portingguide/porting-create-project.md

 **Note**
 If you are not porting a specific library, you do not need to import the files for that library into your project\.
 For example, if you are not porting the OTA library, you can leave out the `aws_ota_agent_config.h` and `aws_test_ota_config.h` files\.
 If you are not porting the Wi\-Fi library, you can leave out the `aws_test_wifi_config.h` and `aws_wifi_config.h` files\.

-1. Import all of the files in `freertos/libraries` and its subdirectories into the `aws_tests` IDE project\.
+1. Import the required libraries in `freertos/libraries` and its subdirectories into the `aws_tests` IDE project, including any required third\-party libraries\.
+For information on the required libraries please follow the [FreeRTOS porting flowchart](https://docs.aws.amazon.com/freertos/latest/portingguide/porting-chart.html)\.
+Information about which FreeRTOS libraries depend on third\-party libraries that need to be included in addition to the test project is provided in the specific library's porting section\.

+   Finally, import the unity files from the following directories into your project\.
+   + `freertos/libraries/3rdparty/unity/src/`
+   + `freertos/libraries/3rdparty/unity/extras/fixture/src/`
 **Note**
 If you are not porting a specific library, you do not need to import the files for that library into your project\.